+I want to know that I'm doing something purposeful and that's meaningful for them to like for their future.
 Exactly.
 So yeah.
 And so I ended up going and that was very real estate.
 So I ended up going to work for a real estate.
 And this was just before Covid.
-So I had my interviews in like the January of 2022 and then in February and then I got offered the job.
-I think I had my last interview like the day before lockdown or something ridiculous.
+So I had my interviews and like the January of 2022 and then in February and then I got offered the job, I think I had my last interview like the day before lockdown or something ridiculous.

-00:22:30:04 - 00:22:36:11 GUEST And then I started my job in the May, and I only met my colleagues like a year later.
+And then I started my job in the May, and I only met my colleagues like a year later.

-00:22:36:13 - 00:22:40:10 HOST So was that Palmer Capital at the time or was it Sierra?
+So was that Palmer Capital at the time?
+Was it Sierra?

-00:22:40:10 - 00:22:42:18 GUEST It it just sort of rebranded to Fear Real Estate.
+It it just sort of rebranded to Fit Real Estate.

-So for people listening to this, can you just give me a little bit of a background about about that and that transition and then we can come on to Sierra Capital?
-Just so we can kind of draw the links for people who might know.
+So for people listening to this, can you just give me a little bit of a background about about that and that transition and then, we can come on to Sierra Capital just so we can kind of draw the links for people who might know.

 Yeah.
 So, Palmer Capital was founded by Ray Palmer legend in the industry, and, was a very well known, sort of, real estate asset management company.
 We also have a unique business model and that we are a shareholder in nine different property companies.
-And that was really part of is, you know, I suppose USP is that, he, he, he found these amazing, young, talented developers and invested in their companies and they've grown substantially and done really well.
+And that was really part of is, you know, I suppose USP is that, he found these amazing, young, talented developers and invested in their companies, and they've grown substantially and done really well.

-And then we were bought out by for real estate.
-So Fairy Capital's our parent company, and there's both a public market side and a private market side.
-And on the private market side, we have exposure to real estate, agriculture, infrastructure, private credit, private equity, and soon timber and fair, Palmer capsule then formed or made up the real estate UK part of our capital.
+And then we were bought out by Fear Real Estate.
+So Fear Capital's our parent company.
+And there's both a public market side and a private market side.
+And on the private market side, we have exposure to real estate, agriculture, infrastructure, private credit, private equity, and soon timber and fear.
+Palmer capsule then formed or made up the real estate UK part of Fiora Capital.

-And then we also have for real estate Canada.
+And then we also have for Real estate Canada.
 And that's how sort of fear capital is growing their private markets businesses that they've bought sort of underlying businesses to, to to sort of buy those different asset classes.
-So yeah, so that was I think will happen in about 2018.
-So it was quite new.
-And I came in bit sort of I came into fear real estate, but it still had that very much like family feel of Palmer capsule, which is, which is really nice.
+So yeah, so that was I think it all happened in about 2018.
+So it was quite new when I came in, but sort of I came into fear real estate, but it still had that very much like family feel of Palmer Capital, which is, which is really nice.